Syro Malankara Catholic Church

 Servant of God Archbishop Mar Ivanios – First Malankara Catholic Missionary

-The Personal attendance of Servant of God Mar Ivanios to the Holy Eucharistic Congress held at Dublin Ireland in the year 1932 marked the beginning of the current mission work of the Malankara Catholic Church in England and Ireland.
+The personal attendance of Servant of God Mar Ivanios at the Holy Eucharistic Congress held at Dublin, Ireland in the year 1932 marked the beginning of the current mission work of the Syro Malankara Catholic Church in the United Kingdom and Ireland.
 It was an honour not only for the Malankara Church but for the Indian Church as a whole.
-As it was very much in the fresh context of the Reunion movement, the other delegates received the discussions by Mar Ivanios on the newly re-united Church and its responsibilities in India with utmost curiosity and respect.
-(The speech delivered by Mar Ivanios is currently archived at the Public Library in Dublin).
-The talk delivered at the conference by Mar Ivanios dwelled on introducing the ancient Indian culture and the Syriac liturgy of the East.
+As it was very much in the fresh context of the Reunion movement, the other delegates received the deliberations of Mar Ivanios on the newly re-united Church and its responsibilities in India with the utmost curiosity and respect.
+The speech delivered by Mar Ivanios is currently archived at the Public Library in Dublin and focused on introducing the ancient Indian culture and the Syriac liturgy of the East.

-The Celebration of the first Holy Malankara Qurbono after the installation as a Metropolitan Bishop and receiving the Pallium from the Pope at the St. Francis Church, AG Gardiner Street in Dublin was a novel experience for many of the Bishops participating at the conference.
+The celebration of the first Malankara Holy Qurbono after his installation as a Metropolitan Bishop and receiving the Pallium from the Pope at the St. Francis Church, AG Gardiner Street in Dublin, were novel experiences for many of the Bishops participating in the conference.

-Following the conference, Servant of God Mar Ivanios was invited to England to attend at the royal banquet hoisted by King George V where Mar Ivanios discussed at length on India and the cordial co-existence of the various religions in India.
+Following the conference, Servant of God Mar Ivanios was invited to England to attend a royal banquet hosted by King George V and Archbishop Mar Ivanios was able to communicate the cordial co-existence of the various religions in India.

-Although, one can believe that nothing happens accidentally, it is evident from history that Mar Ivanios might have foreseen the today’s presence of the Malankara Church in England and Ireland.
-The work related migration of Keralites, particularly in the field of Nursing and IT to these countries experienced a significant increase towards the end of the 1990s.
-From the very onset of this increase in the influx of Keralites and particularly the presence of its members in various places encouraged the church leadership to ensure that the Malankarites would have access to their rich liturgical patrimony and church activities.
+Although one may believe that certain situations occur inadvertently, it is evident from history that Servant of God Archbishop Mar Ivanios might have foreseen today’s presence of the Malankara Church in England and Ireland.
+The work-related migration of Keralites, particularly in the field of Nursing and IT, to these countries experienced a significant increase towards the end of the 1990s.
+From the very onset of this increase in the influx of families from Kerala and particularly the presence of Malankara Catholic families in various parts of United Kingdom, encouraged the Church leadership to ensure that Malankara families would have access to their rich liturgical patrimony and Church activities.